A framework for fractional Hardy inequalities: Introduction

 {\ack{Research is supported by the DFG through SFB-701 `Spectral Structures and Topological Methods in Mathematics'.
 Part of the research was done while the second author was visiting University of Bielefeld, and he would like to thank B. Dyda and M. Ka{\ss}mann for their hospitality.
+The first author was supported in part by the NCN grant 2012/07/B/ST1/03356.
 The authors would like to thank K.~Bogdan, T.~Grzywny and J.~Lehrb\"ack for helpful discussions and preprints of \cite{BogdanGrzywnyRyznar} and \cite{lehrbackHardyAssouad}. }}